A NICER view of the 1.4 solar-mass edge-on pulsar PSR J0614-3329: Discussion

 At the 68\% credible interval, the PP model posteriors show a bimodal-like structure.
 This is also seen in both the PP and CS models for the distribution of the radius $R_{1.4}$ of a $1.4 \, M_\odot$ NS in the insets of Figure~\ref{fig:MR_plane}.
 This bimodal-like structure is already present in the posterior mass-radius distributions without the inclusion of PSR~J0614$-$3329, but is less pronounced for the PP model and evenly peaked below and above 12\,km for the CS model \citep[see Figure 7 of][]{rutherford_constraining_2024}.
-These differences in the bimodal-like structure are the result of including PSR~J0614$-$3329, which offers more posterior support for mass-radius samples below 12\,km, making this slightly less pronounced for the CS model and more pronounced for the PP model.
+These bimodal-like distributions are the result of larger radii (stiffer) EOS being favored by both the prior and the large measured mass of PSR~J0740$+$6620 plus smaller radii (softer) EOS being favored by both PSR~J0437$-$4715, PSR~J0614$-$3329, GW170817 data, and, marginally, the ST+PDT contour of PSR~J0030$+$0451, which overlaps with the mass-radius contours of the latter sources.
+Including PSR~J0614$-$3329, which offers more posterior support for mass-radius samples below 12\,km, make this bimodal-like structure slightly less pronounced for the CS model and more pronounced for the PP model.
 This suggests that the inclusion of PSR~J0614$-$3329 slightly softens the EOS.
 This trend is confirmed in the pressure posterior distributions at $2, 3$ and $4 n_0$ shown in Figure~\ref{fig:EOS_posterior} (see also the values in Table~\ref{tab:pressure_CI}), where the pressure is pushed to slightly lower values, while still being on the stiffer end of the priors, confirming a pattern seen in \cite{Raaijmakers21} and \cite{rutherford_constraining_2024}.
 As expected, the bimodal-like feature is also present in the pressure posterior distributions, particularly at $2 n_0$.

-The EOS slightly softening with the inclusion of PSR~J0614$-$3329 is further confirmed by the difference of the radii of 2.0 and $1.4\,M_\odot$ NSs, $\Delta R = R_{2.0} - R_{1.4}$.
-Adding PSR~J0614$-$3329 allows for slightly more negative values, which is expected, given that the inclusion of PSR~J0614$-$3329 pushes the mass-radius posteriors to smaller radii, particularly for NSs around $1.4\,$\Msun.
+Adding PSR~J0614$-$3329 allows for slightly more negative difference of the radii of 2.0 and $1.4\,M_\odot$ NSs, $\Delta R = R_{2.0} - R_{1.4}$.
+This can be explained by a softening of the EOS, as it would reduce more prominently the posterior radius around 2.0 \Msun~than at 1.4 \Msun.
+This effect can be seen on the lower radius branch of the bimodal-like structure for PP. Hence, the EOS slightly softening with the inclusion of PSR~J0614$-$3329 is further confirmed.
 These values, along with other key quantities, are provided on Table~\ref{tab:pressure_CI}.